Welcome to our school

 The class teacher is supported by the house system.
 Each of the houses has staff attached to it who show a pastoral interest in their house members.

 All teachers are part of duty teams which care for the children during morning and afternoon breaks.
 We have 8 trained first aiders on the teaching and support staff and 2 further members of staff among the welfare assistants.
 At lunchtime, Mrs. Donohoe is in full charge of the welfare team.
-The Head teacher spends time on pastoral matters during the dinner break.

 The children all play together at break times on our large playground, or field in the summer.
 There are specific areas for different activities to allow all children to play and enjoy themselves in comfort and safety.